-At 103 Notting Hill Gate, next to/opposite Notting Hill Gate tube station (depending on which exit you take) you'll find the Print Room (formerly the Coronet Cinema).
-This is where William (Hugh Grant) watched Helix, the sci-fi movie short film starring Anna Scott (Julia Roberts).
+At 103 Notting Hill Gate—next to or opposite the Notting Hill Gate tube station (depending on which exit you take)—you'll find the Print Room, which was formerly the Coronet Cinema.
+This is where the character William (Hugh Grant) watched "Helix," the science fiction short film starring Anna Scott (Julia Roberts).

-Directions: From the Print Room, walk down Notting Hill Gate towards Holland Park tube station.
-At Holland Park station, turn right onto Lansdowne Road.
-Rosmead Road is the sixth turning on the left.
+The next stop on the tour is the home of William's little sister Bella, played by Gina McKee.
+From the Print Room, walk down Notting Hill Gate towards Holland Park tube station.
+At Holland Park station, turn right onto Lansdowne Road then walk until you come to 91 Lansdowne Road on your right.

 Portobello Road Market

-In the opening scene of the movie, William (Hugh Grant) is seen walking down Portobello Road Market on his way to his bookshop, The Travel Book Co.
+In the opening scene of the movie, Hugh Grant is seen walking down Portobello Road Market on his way to his bookshop, The Travel Book Company.

 The Travel Bookshop

 For fans of the film, in particular, the Travel Book Shop is a must-see destination on the walking tour and is less than a block from where you turn onto Portobello Road from Elgin Crescent.